wkorando/leyden/README.md

 In the standard JDK, when the CDS archive cannot be used for any reason (for example, the archive was created for a different version of the JDK), the application will continue to run without using CDS.
-This ensures that the application will function correctly, though at a lower level of performance.
 This fall-back strategy ensures that the application will function correctly, though at a lower level of performance.

-With the Leyden prototype, we have changed this fall-back behavior to make it easier to diagnose performance issues.
+With the Leyden prototype, we have disabled this fall-back behavior by default to make it easier to diagnose performance issues.
 For example, when the start-up time is not as good as one would expect, we want know whether it's caused by a misconfiguration that prevents the CDS archive from being used, or it's caused by a deficiency in the implementation of the Leyden optimizations.